The Problem with Large Groups

 - Try dividing students into groups and assigning them to work on specific branches of the discussion.

 - At the end of a Kialo discussion in class, give students an assignment to “finish” the discussion.
-Include finding and removing any duplicate claims as part of the task (in order to minimize disputes, instruct that the first-created claim should be the duplicate retained).
+Include finding and removing any duplicate claims as part of the task (in order to minimize disputes, you can instruct that the first-created claim should be the duplicate retained).

 Kialo has many features and tools that are useful when working with large groups of students.
 Further reading relevant to working with large groups of students: